fernbacher/linux-for-begginers/index.md

 </h1>

 <h2 align="center">
 For people looking to join linux.
-This is not a spoonfeeding repository.
+This is not a spoonfeeding repository, these are my recommendations
 </h2>

+`Updated; 07.04.2022`

 # Quick Links
   [Reasons not to use Microsoft #](https://stallman.org/microsoft.html)